T-shirts Page

 This is an opportunity to see a lot of Peter's art—not only his illustration art but his sculptures and paintings as well.
 Peter could turn anything into art.
 He built beautiful furniture and even theater props.
 You can see just a little of the two drawing tables he built in the downstairs tour, and the large head is also a prop—the Wizard of Oz—with eyes that go side-to-side and a mouth that opens and closes.

-(*Note that most of the illustrations in The People's Guide to Mexico were done by Glen Strock)
+(*Note that almost all of the illustrations in The People's Guide to Mexico were done by Glen Strock)

 STORIES & INTERVIEWS